 You can also use our handy Pedway map to explore this essential layer of underground Chicago.

 The most viewed portion of underground Chicago underground is probably its underground streets, such as Lower Wacker or Lower Michigan.
 Movies like The Dark Knight and The Blues Brothers have immortalized these dark concrete spaces.
-But even locals might not know exactly why this part of underground Chicago exists.
+But even locals often do not know exactly why this part of underground Chicago exists when we visit a section on our Historic Chicago Walking Bar Tour.

 Our multi-layered city has lower levels of streets in some parts of the Loop and River North because it allows easy access for freight transport and trash disposal.
 That, in turn, make the street-level less crowded.
-Some sections, like East Randolph near Maggie Daley Park, are even triple-decked.
+Some sections, like East Randolph near Maggie Daley Park, which we spot during our Architecture Tour for Design Lovers, are even triple-decked.

 A great thing about the multiple layers is that it keeps the trash away from where most people work, live, and commute.
 That means it keeps the rats away from pedestrian level as well.